stark1tty/Awesome-Historic_al-Maps/readme.md

 #### Sweden
 - [TORA (Topographical Register at the National Archives) from The Swedish National Archives](https://riksarkivet.se/tora-english) - TORA consist of a geocoded register of historical settlement units in Sweden, and a linked open data service that connect historical sources and databases on the basis of geocoded settlements.
 [GitHub](https://github.com/Riksarkivet/tora)

+#### Switzerland
+- [Basel University Library](https://commons.m.wikimedia.org/wiki/Category:UB_Basel_Maps) - Maps of Switzerland and elsewhere, with a choice of resolution.

 #### United Kingdom
 - [British History Online](https://www.british-history.ac.uk/catalogue/maps) - Historic maps of London from before 1800 and maps from the 19th-century series of the Ordnance Survey, including the complete 1:10,560 series and selected areas of the 1:2,500 maps.
 The Ordnance Survey maps can searched by keyword, title or postcode.
 Website also contains a plethora of digitised primary sources throughout Britsh history.